Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Deterministic fractal-cluster theory

-\fig{figure5} shows the evolution of clusters controlled by (\ref{eq:13},\ref{eq:14}).
-As seen from \fig{figure4}, these are stable (convex trajectory $H,\;\dfrac{d^{2}H}{dt^{2}}<0$) and unstable (concave trajectory $H,\;\dfrac{d^{2}H}{dt^{2}}>0$), corresponding to the obtained entropy-cluster solution which is based on the Fibonacci numbers.
-In this connection the following hypothesis was suggested: if the structural waves of low intensity then the regimes where $\triangle H\ll H_{0},\;\dfrac{dP}{dt}>0$ is a mode of functional instability, which is an attribute of any developing self-organizing system.
-In the unstable regimes $\left(\dfrac{d^{2}H}{dt^{2}}>0\;\textrm{and}\:\triangle H\sim H_{0}\right)$ there exists an anomalous structural instability, which means these is a serious crisis of structural processes in SOS.
+{}\fig{figure7} shows the evolution of clusters controlled by (\ref{f_t},\ref{u_star}).
+As seen from \fig{figure6}, these are stable (convex trajectory $H,\;\dfrac{d^{2}H}{dt^{2}}<0$) and unstable (concave trajectory $H,\;\dfrac{d^{2}H}{dt^{2}}>0$), corresponding to the obtained entropy-cluster solution which is based on the Fibonacci numbers.
+In this connection the following hypothesis was suggested: if the structural entropy of low intensity then the regimes where $\delta H\ll H_{0},\;\dfrac{dP}{dt}>0$ is a mode of functional instability, which is an attribute of any developing self-organizing system.
+In the unstable regimes $\left(\dfrac{d^{2}H}{dt^{2}}>0\;\textrm{and}\:\delta H\sim H_{0}\right)$ there exists an anomalous structural instability, which means these is a serious crisis of structural processes in the SOS.
+These modes of SOS operation are discussed in detail in (\tabl{tabnew}).